earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/python-open-science-toolbox/2018-02-05-os-04-jupyter-notebook.md

 ---
 layout: single
-title: 'Introduction to Jupyter Notebook'
+title: 'Get to Know the Jupyter Notebook Interface'
-excerpt: 'This tutorial walks you through the Jupyter notebook interface.'
+excerpt: 'The Jupyter Notebook is an interactive coding environment that allows you to combine code, documentation and outputs.
+Learn how to use the Jupyter notebook interface.'
-authors: ['Martha Morrissey', 'Leah Wasser', 'Data Carpentry']
+authors: ['Martha Morrissey', 'Leah Wasser']
 modified: 2018-07-31
 category: [courses]
 class-lesson: ['open-science-python']
-permalink: /courses/earth-analytics-python/python-open-science-toolbox/intro-to-jupyter-notebooks/
+permalink: /courses/earth-analytics-python/python-open-science-toolbox/use-jupyter-notebooks/
-nav-title: 'Intro to Jupyter'
+nav-title: 'Jupyter Notebook Interface'
 week: 1
 sidebar:
     nav: